This is the multi-page printable view of this section. Click here to print.

 However, Envoy Gateway and Envoy AI Gateway can be deployed standalone in case you want to deploy them in other namespaces.

-2. Basic AI Gateway Example
+Basic Example

 To expose your models via Envoy Gateway, you need to create a GatewayClass, Gateway, and AIGatewayRoute.
 The following example shows how to do this.